robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Log   log from keyword 2

+The `robot:continue-on-failure` and `robot:continue-on-failure-recursive`
-The `robot:continue-on-failure*` tags are new in Robot Framework 4.1.
+tags are new in Robot Framework 4.1.

 Execution continues on teardowns automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~